pawanlamba/mlai-blog/_posts/2020-06-01-Hadamard_Attentions_Mighty_Attentions_Optimized.md

 $$softmax(Q.K^T).V$$

-while its implemented as
+while it is implemented as

 $$softmax([Q.W_q].[W_k^T.K^T]).[V.W_v]$$

-Now if we consider Q, K, V coming from same matrix of size $m x n$ of seq length $m$ and embedding dimension $n$.
+Now if we consider Q, K, V coming from the same matrix of size $m x n$ of seq length $m$ and embedding dimension $n$.
 And we need to assume a dimension of attention projection lets say that is $l$

 Now the dimension of the multiplication is as follows